NothingAG/constitution/constitution.md

 - Performing accountabilities: You perform any accountabilities assigned to the role.

+When filling a role in a circle, you have the following duties to your fellow circle members when they're acting on behalf of other roles in the circle:

+* *Duty of transparency*: You must provide transparency to your fellow circle members about your role's **current and future priorities** by updating the processes currently in place to do so.
+* *Duty of processing*: You must process requests from circle member (e.g. asking to impact your domain, requesting information about your accountabilities, ...) within a reasonable time frame, either by taking action or by communicating to the requester why you did not take action upon the request.
+* *Implicit expectations hold no weight*: Any implicit expectations that you hold towards other circle members regarding the processes defined in this constitution carry no weight.

 ### 2.3 AUTHORITY OVER DOMAINS

 Once you fill a role, you have the authority to control and regulate all domains of that role: You can decide to what extent other roles can impact your domains.
 You can give access on a case-by-case basis or define **policies**.